 Internationally, we are helping create the academic curricula and coursework on cyberspace policy issues with partners in the Balkans at the Military Academy of Macedonia who are developing a program that will benefit all countries in the region.
 NATO has sponsored two efforts in 2013 and in 2014 to that effect.
 As Vermont is the partner state of Macedonia, this is a natural extension of Middlebury’s international footprint.
-These efforts have been supported by the NATO Emerging Security Challenges Division.
-Moreover, we participated in coordinating Balkan and Baltic countries on cyberspace issues at the Ministry of Defense level of Estonia and Macedonia in Spring 2014.
+Moreover, we participated in coordinating Balkan and Baltic countries on cyberspace policy issues at the Ministry of Defense level of Estonia and Macedonia in Spring 2014.
 We also were the only academic institution to provide cyber policy instruction to an international group of 170 cadets in Macedonia during a yearly Crisis Management field exercise.
 Other instructors on non-cyber policy issues included the Red Cross, militaries and the Marshall Center.
 We have also partnered with the Estonian Information Systems Authority (RIA) which addresses all information issues for their government.

 In addition, Dr. Lochard continues to provide executive education, subject matter expertise and consulting to the NATO Center of Excellence Defense Against Terrorism (CoE-DAT) on the role of information for the Alliance.
 These efforts are open to participants from NATO countries as well as those in the Partnership for Peace, Mediterranean Dialogue and Istanbul Cooperation Initiative as well others .
 She still teaches the course she created at NATO CoE-DAT on “Terrorists’ Use of Cyberspace,” “Deterring Terrorists’ Use of Cyberspace” as well as those on ‘Strategic Communications” and “Organizational Structures of Groups.”

 Research on Cyberspace Issues

 Our MIIS CySec Senior Fellows provide salient and timely research on how technology touches areas relevant to the Institute’s approach to international affairs, in particular in role of humanitarian affairs, disaster relief, C4 (command, control, communications and computers), UAVs, as well as non-state actors (nefarious as well as NGOs, international organizations and corporations).
 We plan to launch an on-line publication series this year highlighting their work as well as others related to these issues.